KMathisGit/Personal-Blog/src/blog/2021-07-14-running-multiple-npm-scripts-in-parallel.md

 Our script no longer does both commands - it never executes `react-scripts build`.
 This is because `react-scripts start` command never finished.
 It is busy running the dev server which continues until it is terminated, and when we terminate it the entire scoped command is as well - so no build will ever take place.

-The problem is we are trying to execute these commands sequentially - run one and when it finishes run the next.
+The problem is we are executing these commands sequentially - run one and when it finishes run the next.
 But we need to run these in parallel.
 So how can we solve this?
 Well turns out this is a very common issue and so there are easy ways to solve this.

 <h3 class="anchor" id="unix-users">Unix users</h3>